‘The buyer’ means the person, business or any other party with whom the seller contracts to supply.

 All goods supplied to the buyer by the seller remain the property of the seller until paid for in full by the buyer.

-If the buyer takes delivery of goods ordered from the seller and finds any discrepancy between the delivery documents and the goods received, for any reason, he/she must advise the seller of the discrepancy within seven days.
+If the buyer takes delivery of goods ordered from the seller and finds any discrepancy between the delivery documents and the goods received or are not as ordered, for any reason, he/she must advise the seller of the discrepancy within seven days.
 If the buyer suspects that a consignment from the seller has been lost in transit he/she must advise the seller as soon as possible.
 The sellers liability will be limited to replacing or repairing lost or damaged goods.
 The seller will not be liable for any consequential loss resulting from goods lost or damaged in transit.

 The seller will be responsible for goods in transit until delivered to the buyer, except where delivery is postponed at the buyers request.
 The seller will also not be liable for any damage caused to any buyer’s property left with the seller regardless of how it is caused.